Covington Independent Public Schools

 • Replaced rooftop units

-• Replaced cooling towers
+• Replaced a cooling tower

-Complete HVAC Retrofit of Ninth District Elementary School
+• Complete HVAC Retrofit of Ninth District Elementary School:

 • Replaced all existing heating, ventilation, and air conditioning systems, much of which is 60 years old